Overall ranking: Came 104th out of 126 in the Complete University Guide for 2016.

 History: Started out as Kingston Tech in 1899, comprising schools of technology and art.
 In 1930, art split away.
 Came back in 1970 to form Kingston Poly.
 Became a university in 1992.

-Address: Four campuses in and around Kingston-Upon-Thames, south-west London.
-Penrhyn Road is biggest site, housing science, arts and social sciences and computing, information systems and mathematics.
-Art, design and architecture is at Knights Park; business, law, healthcare, music and education at Kingston Hill; engineering at Roehampton Vale.
+Address: Kingston University is the largest provider of higher education in south west London, offering an extensive range of undergraduate and postgraduate programmes both in the United Kingdom and overseas.
+With five faculties and four campuses in and around Kingston-Upon-Thames, south-west London.
+Penrhyn Road is the biggest site, housing science, arts and social sciences and computing, information systems and mathematics.
+Art, design and architecture are at Knights Park; business, law, healthcare, music and education at Kingston Hill; and engineering is at Roehampton Vale.

 Who's the boss?
-Julius Weinberg is vice-chancellor.
-He formerly held the position at City University.
+Professor Julius Weinberg is vice-chancellor.
+A specialist physician, he formerly held the position at City University.

 UCAS code: K84

 What you need to know

 Easy to get into?
 Varies: The average UCAS points for first degree entrants is 295 .
 Kingston also welcomes mature students and those without standard qualifications.

 Vital statistics: More than 21,000 students, based on four campuses scattered around Kingston Upon Thames.
 Of these, over 7,000 are postgraduate and 2,566 are overseas students.
 Famous for: aeronautical and aerospace engineering, business and law, life sciences, sports science, illustration and animation, product and furniture design, fashion, nursing and midwifery, human rights, teacher training and creative writing and publishing.